larssp/hydrodynamic_docker/README.md

 To add additional teaching material or tutorials (Jupyter Notebooks, Python scripts, etc...), add these in the 'work' folder in an appropriate subdirectory.

-When changing the Dockerfile, build the new image and push it to the [https://gitlab.kuleuven.be/hwest/teaching/hydraulic-structures-b-kul-h0n37a/container_registry](Container registry) like so:
+When changing the Dockerfile, build the new image and push it to the [Container registry](https://gitlab.kuleuven.be/hwest/teaching/hydraulic-structures-b-kul-h0n37a/container_registry) like so:
 ```bash
 cd docker
 docker build -t registry.gitlab.kuleuven.be/hwest/teaching/hydraulic-structures-b-kul-h0n37a .